nand2tetris/web-ide/README.md

 #### React

-The user interface is written in react, using functional components and vanilla hooks as much as possible.
+The user interface is written in React, using functional components and vanilla hooks as much as possible.
 Pages are routable things, usually with a store connecting it to the appropriate simulation.
 Components are reusable pieces of UI, which take props to update their interface.